 - We support access to hospice and palliative care for all citizens in the state of Washington.

 There are no annual dues.
-Members will receive the WEOLCC newsletter (via email or mail) and will be invited to participate in a yearly WEOLCC annual meeting, typically in the fall.
+Members will receive the WEOLC information via email and will be invited to participate in the annual meeting, typically in the fall.

 Founder, A Sacred Moment